 Hey kids!
 Did you know that gorillas are the largest living primates and close living relatives to humans?
 Do you want to learn about different types of gorillas, where they live, and what they eat?
 You have come to the right place.
 Check out these cool gorilla facts for kids!

 Click here for more animal facts

-Gorillas are very smart and have been taught to use tools in captivity.
+Gorillas are highly intelligent and have been taught and observed using tools in captivity.

 Gorillas are shy animals, they are not aggressive.